 Hiking: 5–7.5 miles, Elevation gain/loss: 2,100'; Transfer: 2–2.5 hours.

 This morning, we hike one of Yellowstone’s most iconic and scenic hikes.
 The summit of Mount Washburn (10,223 ft) for 360-degree views of Yellowstone spread out at our feet.
 The wide trail’s gradual ascent to the fire lookout atop the mountain makes it a great hike to top off our week.
 Our final stop in the park provides the perfect opportunity to experience one of Yellowstone’s hydrothermal features firsthand.
 We take a relaxing dip in the Boiling River, whose cool current warms to a soothing temperature with the overflow from a series of nearby hot springs.
-After soaking any trail grit and soreness away, we return to our waiting vehicle and leave the park, arriving in Bozeman by 7pm.
+After soaking any trail grit and soreness away, we return to our waiting vehicle and leave the park, arriving in Bozeman by approximately 7pm.
 Breakfast and lunch included.

 Hiking: 7 miles, Elevation gain/loss: 1,384'; Transfer: 2.5–3.5 hours.